davidhozic/discord-advertisement-framework/README.md

 <br>

 # **Regarding Pycord/discord.py**
-The DSFW requires a discord API wrapper to work. <br>
+The DAF requires a discord API wrapper to work. <br>
-The module used by the DSFW is called Pycord (previously discord.py) which works great except it does not allow user accounts to login, so I modified to work with user accounts.
+The module used by the DAF is called Pycord (previously discord.py) which works great except it does not allow user accounts to login, so I modified to work with user accounts.
-When you install the DSFW, the modified Pycord version is installed with it.<br>
+When you install the DAF, the modified Pycord version is installed with it.<br>
 **If you wish to use the Pycord/discord module in your program, you can import it like this:**
 ```py
 from framework import discord